JLL — Jones Lang LaSalle Incorporated

 1. Key Financial Results and Metrics

-- Revenue: Increased by 11% year-over-year, driven primarily by organic growth and a 200 basis point benefit from foreign currency.
+- Revenue: Increased by 11% year-over-year, driven primarily by organic growth.

-- Adjusted EPS: Up 56%, reflecting strong profit growth and margin expansion.
+- Adjusted EPS: Increased by 56%, reflecting strong profit growth and margin expansion.

-- Free Cash Flow: Seasonal outflow was consistent with the previous year, with a target conversion ratio of over 80% for the full year.
+- Free Cash Flow: Seasonal outflow consistent with the previous year; targeting over 80% free cash flow conversion for the full year.

-- Share Repurchases: $300 million repurchased during the quarter, with $2.7 billion remaining under the authorization.
+- Share Repurchases: $300 million repurchased in Q1, with $2.7 billion remaining in the authorization.

 2. Strategic Updates and Business Highlights

-- Advisory Businesses: Strong growth in leasing advisory, particularly in the office and industrial sectors, and significant contributions from Capital Markets services.
+- Advisory Businesses: Strong performance in leasing advisory, particularly in office and industrial sectors, with Capital Markets seeing robust growth (Investment sales revenue up 27%, Debt advisory up 30%).

 - Property Management Transformation: Nearly 60% of targeted contracts in Asia Pacific have been exited or repositioned, with some successful renegotiations.